greninger-lab/revica-strm/README.md

 - Influenza A virus (IAV)
 - Influenza B virus (IBV)
 - Human adenovirus (HAdV)

+## How it works

+REVICA-STRM creates assembly genomes from raw FASTQ files in 2 fundamental steps:

+1. **Create an initial, rough consensus sequence.** A given query sequence is aligned to all entries in a given database, with the best-mapping reference used to create an early consensus sequence with the general predicted features.

+2. **Generate the final consensus for the query**.
+The query is realigned to the consensus from the previous step, and this alignment is used to generate the final assembly.
+This second pass serves to confirm unique features of the query that may have been suppressed during the previous assembly.
+---
+The important outputs are:
+- the final consensus sequence
+- the BAM file generated from the first alignment: this is useful for gauging how much of your RAW FASTQ data could be mapped to a known reference sequence.
+- a MULTIQC report file

 ## Databases
 This tool includes two example reference databases usable for assembly: